(set: $name to

 Choose one:

-[[I’d like to wear a wrinkled shirt.->wrinkly shirt]]
+* [[I’d like to equip myself with a wrinkled shirt.->wrinkly shirt]]

 Disability documentation is a wormhole: It devours time and energy and reconstitutes your bodymind over and over and over again.
 It crushes dermis and dreams.
 It constantly portals you to new dimensions: Crip bureaucracy is a multiverse.